pytomtoto/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 To upgrade Rancher Server 2.x after a new version is released, create a backup of your server and then run the upgrade command.
 <a id="prereq"></a>

->**Prerequisites:** Open Rancher and write down the version number displayed in the lower-left of the browser (example: `v2.0.0`).
+>**先决条件:** Open Rancher and write down the version number displayed in the lower-left of the browser (example: `v2.0.0`).
 You'll need this number during the upgrade process.

 1. Stop the container currently running Rancher Server.
 Replace `<RANCHER_CONTAINER_ID>` with the ID of your Rancher container.